cesc1989/apuntes/Luna/Backend/Upgrade to Rails 7.0.4 - Notes.md

 ActiveRecord::ConnectionNotEstablished: No connection pool for 'ActiveRecord::Base' found.
 ```

+**Update**
+I wasn't able to fix this or find a solution that would help me move forward.
+I asked team mates for help and one of them used my branch, run the `rails app:update` command and somehow got a working version.
+I've continued my work using that branch.
+There's still errors.
+Looks like in my branch I was digging deeper into a rabbit hole.

 # Rails assets:precompile

 Got this error in the CI and local env: